Wilk087/Aurora/README.md

 - Scan local folders for audio files (MP3, FLAC, OGG, WAV, M4A, AAC, OPUS, WMA)
 - Browse by songs, albums, artists, years, or folder structure
-- Detailed artist pages with bio, images, tags, active years, and country info
+- Detailed artist pages with bio, images, similar artists, active years, and country info
+- Tag-based filtering - apply custom tags to tracks and albums, filter views by tag
+- Auto-tagging for soundtracks and singles; separate soundtrack/singles library sections
-- Real-time search across songs and albums
+- Real-time search across songs and albums with a dedicated search view
 - Sort songs by title, artist, album, year, and duration
 - Sort albums by name, artist, year, and track count
 - Virtual scrolling for large libraries